Monreale Cathedral: its Fascinating History From Norman Conquest to today's iconic landmark

 The story of Monreale Cathedral starts with the Norman conquest of Sicily.

 The Normans, a group of Vikings, had settled in Normandy, France.
-There they learned statesmanship and converted to Christianity.
+There, they learned statesmanship and converted to Christianity.
 Military skills they already had.

 By the 11th century, the Normans had conquered Puglia and Calabria.
 Sicily soon followed.

 In 1071, the Norman nobleman Robert Guiscard led an invasion of Sicily.
-Over the next decades, the Normans gradually gained control of the island.
+Over the next several decades, the Normans gradually gained control of the island.

 The Founding of Monreale Cathedral